jameskimmel/opinions_about_tech_stuff/TimeMachine backup performance comparisons.md

 conclusion -> Even a cheap and slow HDD is way better than my old SMB solution.
 It is perfectly fine performance wise, although 1min is not nothing when started every hour.

 SSD:
-Kingston XS1000 1TB SSD with USB 3.0
+Kingston XS1000 1TB SSD with USB 3.2 Gen 2
 Inital backup time -> 6min 27s
 Second run without any changes -> 23s
 Third run with a 90% full disk -> 25s